KarasalliHasan/ELE489_HW2/README.md

   - Splitting into training and testing sets
 - **Modeling**
   - Training with `DecisionTreeClassifier` using various parameters
-  - Evaluating with accuracy score, classification report, and confusion matrix
+  - Evaluating with accuracy score, classification report
 - **Visualization**
+  - Confusion matrix
   - Feature importance plot
   - Tree structure with `plot_tree()`